Sargueil-CiTCoM/ipasuite-docs/docs/_sources/configuration.md.txt

 For each condition declared in `ipasuite config` you must create a column with the same identifier in samples.tsv

 In addition, you can add arbitrary other columns to your file `samples.tsv`.
-These additional columns can contain useful annotations and comments that help to classify and characterize your data, but are otherwise ignored by the Ipanemap Suite.
+These additional columns can contain useful annotations and comments that help to classify and characterize your data, but are otherwise ignored by the IPANEMAP Suite.
 Each column must have a unique name.

 3. Create a row for each of your experiments:
 For each experiment, you must create a corresponding row, and fill in the following